Pilots

 Quinta do Ataide

 This demonstration site is part of Symington Family Estates vineyards, one of the principal Port Wine and Douro wine producers and leading vineyard owner in the Douro Valley.
-Located in Douro Superior region, the vineyard testing VitiGEOSS solution has a total of 85 ha vineyards.
+Located in Douro Superior region, the vineyard testing VitiGEOSS solution had a total of 85 ha vineyards.

 Italy